RealYukiSan/chat_app/readme.md

 ### A few terms to note:
 - buffer: some data that was held somewhere in memory
-- I/O stream<sup>[1](https://stackoverflow.com/questions/38652953/what-does-stream-mean-in-c)</sup>: wide-terms for represents an input source or an output destination (?)
+- I/O stream<sup>[1](https://stackoverflow.com/questions/38652953/what-does-stream-mean-in-c)</sup>: wide-terms used for represents an input source or an output destination (?)
 - flush: clear buffer and stream it to the specified FD, e.g `printf` tidak akan ditampilkan jika belum di-flush ke stdout dan masih disimpan dalam bentuk buffer
 - buffering mode on stream<sup>[1](https://stackoverflow.com/questions/38652953/what-does-stream-mean-in-c)</sup>: there's three types of buffering mode, unbuffered, line-buffered, and fullbuffered, each of mode have predefined constant in macro: `_IONBF`, `_IOLBF`, and `_IOFBF` respectively, see [`man setvbuf`](https://t.me/GNUWeeb/840558) for the details of the behaviour
 - also `struct FILE *` is refer to stream and [doesn't literally refer to the actual file](https://stackoverflow.com/questions/38652953/what-does-stream-mean-in-c#:~:text=does%20NOT%20point%20to%20the%20actual%20file)